-Tours of San Felipe de Austin typically take 30 minutes to one hour.
+Tours of San Felipe de Austin State Historic Site and museum generally take 60-90 minutes.
 Visitor parking is available on site.

 We welcome your group!
-To request a group tour, please submit a tour reservation form.
+To book your tour, contact our Group Sales office at 979-885-2181, etc. 3 or submit a tour reservation form.
+If interested, inquire about ordering a box lunch to be served at the museum.
 Organized group tours to Austin County can schedule a step-on, guide-led tour of area sites (including San Felipe de Austin) by contacting the nearby Sealy Chamber of Commerce at 979-885-3222.

 We schedule scout programs and tours on Saturdays and Sundays at 9 a.m. and 11 a.m. and again at 1 p.m. and 3 p.m.
 We offer programs that meet many badge and patch requirements.
 Browse through our current program choices (PDF).

 Pets are welcome on site provided they are kept on a leash.
-Pets are not permitted inside the buildings.
-To help us with our preservation and conservation mission, and for the safety of our visitors, we ask that visitors respectfully refrain from climbing the monuments and markers on site.
-Alcohol is not permitted on site, and smoking is permitted only in the parking lot.
+Only service dogs are permitted inside the buildings.
+To help us with our preservation and conservation mission, and for the safety of our visitors, we ask that visitors respectfully refrain from climbin the monuments and markers on site.
+Alcohol is not permitted on site.
+State historic sites are smoke-free environments.
+Patrons are allowed to smoke in the parking lot but not inside buildings or on public grounds at the site.

 While you're in the area, visit these nearby sites: